 The toma is made by adding rennet to milk from the evening milking mixed with the morning’s milk.
 After curdling, the curd is broken with a rubatà, a traditional wooden stick, and left to settle.
 The curds are then collected in a rough cloth (raireura) and wrapped in a bundle, on which a large stone is placed.
 After around 12 hours, the mass is removed from the cloth and cut into symmetrical pieces, which will become the tomas.
 The cheeses are dry-salted with sea salt and left to age in a cool place on wooden boards for at least 60 days.
 The whey left over from cheesemaking is brought to a temperature close to boiling for the production of ricotta.
 When left to ferment for at least 10 days, it becomes brus.

 Sheep were a primary source of income for the small local communities and the archives record disputes over the ownership of the best pastures.
 The definition of political and administrative borders in 1947 made the movement of animals more difficult, causing the number of animals to start to decline.
 The impoverishment of the livestock population had very negative effects not just on the economy of these mountain areas but also the landscape.

-The meat and dairy products are available year round.
+Dairy products are available year round

 The few remaining producers work hard, moving their flocks from pasture to pasture, often in difficult conditions, but they have a great passion for their work.
 The Presidium wants to help them to improve these conditions.